 An annotation is a brief description of a resource used to support your research.
 Research can be a long process.
 Writing good annotations helps you keep track of the information you've already read.
 Annotations should be written in clear language that specifically addresses each point.
 When done correctly, a good annotation will help you identify what the source was about, what the author's main arguments were, what evidence was used to support those arguments, the quality of the information, what you found most important, and how you intended to use the information in your paper.

 Citations provide information on where to find the information again.
 You can find help for citations on the APA 7 page.

-Summaries provide information on what the source is about.
-You can find help for summaries on the Writing Help page.
+The Summary and Analysis provides information on what the source is about by identifying the author's arguments and the types of evidence used to support those arguments.
+You can find help for analyses on the Writing Help page.